gabrielcuvillier/ue5-parametric-cornell-box/README.md

 - __Content Type__

   The following content types are implemented:
-  - _Empty_: the box is empty.
+  - __Empty__: the box is empty.
 You may add whatever you want inside the box to analyze its behavior with lighting;
-  - _Classic Cubes_: the typical two cubes of a Cornell Box, clearly showing the left and right wall color bleeding effect ;
+  - __Classic Cubes__: the typical two cubes of a Cornell Box, clearly showing the left and right wall color bleeding effect ;
-  - _Sample Shpere_: a simple Sphere, with similar color bleeding effect ;
+  - __Sample Sphere__: a simple Sphere, with similar color bleeding effect ;
-  - _Calibration Spheres_: three spheres with Black/Chrome/White materials, for exposure calibration purposes ;
+  - __Calibration Spheres__: three spheres with Black/Chrome/White materials, for exposure calibration purposes ;
-  - _User Static Mesh_: a user defined mesh, defined by the next attribute.
+  - __User Static Mesh__: a user defined mesh, defined by the next attribute.

 - __Content User Mesh__: the mesh to use for the _User Static Mesh_ content type.